A little bit about me and my shop

 I earned my Ph.D. in archaeology at the University of Tennessee (go Vols!) and am a historical archaeologist by trade.
 I spend my work days excavating sites, analyzing artifacts, and writing up the findings of those excavations.
 Some of my projects have been very cool, others not so much, but I enjoy what I do and am lucky to have a fun job.

-While I always have loved woodworking, I didn’t get actively into it until the last year-and-a half.
+While I always have loved woodworking, I didn’t get actively into it until the last few years.
 My dad, Henry, was a carpenter by trade and a woodworker (as well as a cowboy and a world traveler with wild stories, but I’ll leave those for another time).
 He passed away in February 2016, after a 3-year battle with cancer, and my sister and I inherited his tools.
 While I miss my dad every day, working in the shop with some of his tools makes me feel like he’s not so far away.

 In my shop, I have several “helpers.”
 They’re a furry trio of troublemakers that mostly do things like inspect the shop to make sure squirrels didn’t invade while we were in the house or think that pile of woodchips and saw dust in the shade under a power tool would make an excellent bed.